RedPointGlobal/redpoint-rpi/docs/greenfield.md

 </details>

 Your overrides file should contain **only non-sensitive configuration** such as platform, database provider/host, cloud identity, ingress domain, realtime settings.
-All sensitive values (passwords, connection strings, tokens) are in the Kubernetes Secret you created in Step 2
+All sensitive values (passwords, connection strings, tokens) are in the Kubernetes Secret.

-## 3. Validate the deployment
+## 4. Validate the Deployment

 ```bash
 helm test rpi -n redpoint-rpi